specify/specify.github.io/sphinx/misc/add_new_instance_to_specify_cloud.md

 	4. Wait at least 10 minutes for domain to circulate.
 	5. For the ku servers, request the dns CNAME record to bitech@ku.edu
 3. Config
-	1. Add to `spcloudservers.json` on the appropraite server in the `/home/ubuntu/docker-compositions/specifycloud` dir.
+	1. Add to `spcloudservers.json` on the appropriate server in the `/home/ubuntu/docker-compositions/specifycloud` dir.
 	2. Make sure to add https: false
 	3. Run `make` as `ubuntu`
 	4. Run `docker compose up -d`